And we are pleased to say it was well worth their long journey.

-About Dr. Cooney Michael J. Cooney, DC, is a chiropractic physician and medical director of Rutherford Allied Medical Group and Calmare Pain Therapy NJ, located in Rutherford, NJ.
-The practice is comprised of board certified physicians, chiropractic specialists and physical therapists who treat pain biophysically, without medication.
-Calmare Pain Treatment Therapy® is an FDA-cleared, non-invasive scrambler therapy proven to help relieve chronic pain.
+Michael J. Cooney, DC, is a chiropractic physician and clinical director at Calmare Therapy NJ USA, located in Rutherford, NJ.
+Calmare Therapy®, an FDA-cleared, non-invasive scrambler therapy, is a drug-free and side-effect free alternative treatment to help relieve severe treatment-resistant chronic pain.
 For more information, call (201) 933-4440 or visit https://calmaretherapynj.com/

 “Thanks for all you do Dr. Cooney, not just for me, but for all of us.
 My RSD pain is still at 0, hands and feet still improving from CIPN.
 Did I mention I planted a garden and mowed the lawn today?”